vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Standards/02_timestamps.md

 ## Names

-Naming convention for prepared is as follows:
+Naming convention for prepared ones is as follows:

 ```
 <<type>>-<<direction>>-<<period-length>><<time-unit>>